lonssi/WeatherWatchMeteor/README.md

 ## WeatherWatch

+NOTICE: This project is no longer being maintained.
+The newest version of the project can be found in https://github.com/lonssi/WeatherWatch

 ### What is WeatherWatch?

 WeatherWatch is a web application that displays weather forecast information in an analog clock face format.